Nikon 1 V3 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the V3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the V3 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the V3 from Nikon.
+Both the V3 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the V3 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Olympus websites.

 So what is the bottom line?
 Which of the two cameras – the Nikon 1 V3 or the Olympus E-M5 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.